People enjoying a meal on the terrace at Bristol Lido

 Spa & Dining packages

-If you are looking to visit the Lido and would like to use the pool plus enjoy a meal or even indulge in a massage, there are some packages available to book even if you are not a member.
+If you are looking to visit the Lido and would like to use the pool plus enjoy a meal or even indulge in a massage, there are some packages available to book for non-members.
 Please note all packages are for adults only (18 and over).
-Please see the website or below for the latest offers.
+See their website or below for the latest offers.

 Facilities